jamesrcounts/jamesrcounts.com/_posts/2019-10-14-azdo-safe-terraform-pipelines.md

 #### Add credentials to the environment

-Terraform `apply` uses the same type of credentials as `init` and `plan` in the build stage.
+Terraform's `apply` command uses the same type of credentials as `init` and `plan` in the build stage.
 Once again, we reuse the script to perform the same task on the deployment agent.

 #### Run `terraform apply`